TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

     date_end: '2020-12-31'
     description: |2-
         Research and python implementation of:

-        * Research and application of machine learning, deep learning, pattern recognition and its application for computer vision
         * Programming implementation of various image processing techniques for abnormal human behaviour detection such as object detection, motion estimation, segmentation, feature extraction, feature matching, and optimization